MmakolaMC/dog_breed_image_classifier/README.md

 # Image Classifier.

-> A Flower species Image Classifier implemented using Jupyter notebook and the Pytorch framework.
+> A Flower species Image Classifier implemented using Jupyter notebook and the PyTorch framework.

 ## Built With